gururaj-s/allanlab/_pages/home.md

 permalink: /
 ---

 We are a group of computer architects in the [School of Electrical and Computer Engineering](https://www.ece.gatech.edu/) at Georgia Tech.
-Working under the guidance of [Prof. Moin Qureshi](https://moin.ece.gatech.edu/), our goal is to architect and design memory, storage and computing systems of the future.
+We work under the guidance of [Prof. Moin Qureshi](https://moin.ece.gatech.edu/).
+Our goal is to architect and design memory, storage and computing systems of the future.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->